nodgear/Awesome/README.md

 * Jon Seppanen for inc_lib - AHK Utils for rainmeter.
 * Khanhas for Polybar project - Image Magick for Rainmeter creation.
 * Cariboudjan#6360 For DropTop Project - Utils and snippets from DropTop <3

+## BUGS:

+* FocusMode (Changing bar background when maximizing windows) doesn't work if the bar is set to autohide and the windows taskbar is also set to auto-hide

+Apparently, windows doesn't report a window as maximized (GDIP.dll) when theres no APPBar limiting the window, this can be fixed by using a dock that reserves space, or, using the fixed mode.